Customers Also Bought

 - Self-adhesive tape with no clips or fasteners.

 - Adaptable to body contours.

 - Sticks to itself without need for adhesive, pins or clips for fast and easy application.

-- Wrap will not slip so no need for frequent readjustment.
+- Slip-resistant so no need for frequent readjustment.

 - Comfortable for patients and atheletes.